microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export const SetOperationDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "SortParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface SortParameters {
-    // (undocumented)
-    handleColumnHeaderClick: ColumnClickFunction;
-    // (undocumented)
-    sortColumn?: string;
-    // (undocumented)
-    sortDirection?: SortDirection;
-}

 // Warning: (ae-missing-release-tag) "Spread" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public